academie-de-espee/academie-de-espee.github.io/other-articles/leg-wounds.md

 of the weapon was his point impacting on one of the leg bones of Duellist
 #1, such was the lack of resistance the blade met and the ease with which it
 penetrated.
-<BR><BR>

 Secondly, the concept of two fighters being in complete control of a fight, no matter their experience level, needs to be revisited.
 Both duellists had shown remarkable control during previous duels that evening and, yet, the duel ended with injuries.
 Two individuals who are in complete control over